gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 take the burden after me."

 Well, I had never heard him speak like he spoke to her that afternoon.
-It was not fair---there was so much he still wanted to do!
+It was not fair—there was so much he still wanted to do!
 Why could one of his sibs or cousins not do it?
 Why not their uncle?
 He loved juristry!
 And on and on like he was a child rather than a road-worn hand-in-the-shadow for the most powerful magician in the world.